-Rangeland Energy III, LLC was formed in July 2015 to pursue midstream opportunities in resource plays across North America.
-Rangeland III will target crude oil logistics opportunities, leveraging its extensive experience and expertise in the Bakken Shale and the Delaware Basin.
-Complementary to Rangeland’s crude oil gathering strategy in areas of growing crude oil production, there also exists the need for additional refined products facilities.
-Rangeland III is targeting acquisition and development opportunities to provide transportation, storage and terminal services for refined petroleum products.
+Rangeland Energy III was formed in July 2015 to pursue midstream opportunities in resource plays across North America, targeting crude oil logistics opportunities and leveraging its extensive experience and expertise in the Bakken Shale and the Delaware Basin.

 - Christopher W. Keene, President & Chief Executive Officer